-In sum, products should succeed in the market when competition rewards the businesses offering the best products at the best prices.
+In sum, competition should reward the businesses offering the best products.
 When unfair, deceptive, and abusive business practices are left unpoliced, competitive dynamics can penalize financing providers who are transparent and responsible, and thus encourage a "race to the bottom" where companies face pressure to adopt irresponsible practices to survive.
 This dynamic is one reason why parts of the small business financing market have been compared to the subprime mortgage market before the 2008 crisis.
 And it is a reason why this coalition includes for-profit small business financing providers, as well as small business, nonprofit, and advocacy groups.
 By providing guardrails that promote healthy competition instead of exploitation, the proposed rulemaking under section 90009(e) will advance DFPI's dual mission of both financial protection and innovation.

-&lt;sup>49 Statement made by Senator William Proxmire on the floor of the United States Senate, July 11, 1967, in support of the Truth in Lending Bill (s.5) that he sponsored and introduced on January 11, 1967. https://books.google.com/books?id=KBRdWzY1ZpsC&pg=PA18403&dg#v=onepage&q&f=false
+Statement made by Senator William Proxmire on the floor of the United States Senate, July 11, 1967, in support of the Truth in Lending Bill (s.5) that he sponsored and introduced on January 11, 1967. https://books.google.com/books?id=KBRdWzY1ZpsC&pg=PA18403&dq#v=onepage&q&f=false